Fearless (Taylor Swift album): Touring

 Swift announced the Fearless Tour, her first headlining tour, in January 2009.
-The tour started in Evansville, Indiana on April 23, and visited the U.S. and Canada over six months.
-Prior to the Fearless Tour, Swift headlined three U.S. music festivals: the San Antonio Stock Show & Rodeo in February 2009, and the Houston Livestock Show and Rodeo and the Florida Strawberry Festival in March.
+The tour started in Evansville, Indiana on April 23, and visited the United States and Canada over six months.
+Prior to the Fearless Tour, Swift headlined three music festivals: the San Antonio Stock Show & Rodeo in February 2009, and the Houston Livestock Show and Rodeo and the Florida Strawberry Festival in March.
 In October, when the first North American leg finished, Swift announced a second North American leg beginning on March 4, 2010, in Tampa, Florida.
 Outside North America, the Fearless Tour visited Australia and Japan in February 2010.
 The tour was met with high demand, selling out tickets within minutes.
-Swift wrapped up the Fearless Tour at the Gillette Stadium in Foxborough, Massachusetts on June 5, 2010.
+Swift wrapped up the North American leg at the Gillette Stadium in Foxborough, Massachusetts on June 5, 2010.
 The tour grossed over $63 million and played to over 1.1 million fans.